 If the video has clear faces than Bing can recognition the faces on Photos and find the people on the image.
 Upload Video Stills one by one unless you find any reliable results.

 1. Open Bing Image.
 Click on the lens icon.

 2. Here you can either Paste a URL, Take a Camera Photo, or Upload an image to find the results.

-Conclusion: Reverse Search the Video to Find the Original Source of the Video or to Get Related Information of the Video with the Help of Video Meta or Search Engine.
+Conclusion: Reverse Search the Video to Find the Original Source of the Video or to Get Related Information on the Video with the Help of a Video Meta or Search Engine.